Q1. Locate the following States on a blank outline map of India:

 (ii) There is no division of powers and the units or provincial governments are subordinate to the national government which enjoys all powers.

 (i) Before 1992, elections to the local bodies were not held regularly.
-Since 1992, it is constitutionally mandated to hold regular elections to local government bodies.
+Since 1992, it is constitutionally mandated to hold regular elections for local government bodies.

 (ii) Before 1992, local bodies did not have any powers or resources of their own.
 After 1992, the state governments are required to share some powers and revenue with local government bodies.